Back to National Guide

 • Ledger connection and flashing for attached pergolas

 In Brisbane, termite management for timber posts and framing is not optional.
-Even if you choose hardwood beams, posts in ground contact should be H4-treated or steel.
+Under AS 1684, posts in ground contact require H5 preservative treatment, and above-ground framing should be H3 minimum.
+Even hardwood species like merbau and spotted gum benefit from ant caps and adequate ground clearance.
 This is typically included in a competent builder's quote.

 What Affects the Cost

 • Roof type.
 Open-rafter pergolas provide partial shade and are the cheapest option.
-Polycarbonate sheeting adds rain protection at moderate cost.
-Insulated patio roofing (Stratco Outback, Lysaght) is the standard for serious outdoor entertaining in Brisbane, managing both summer heat and the afternoon storms that roll through from October to March.
+Polycarbonate (Laserlite 3000 from ~$17/lm) adds rain protection at moderate cost, but creates a greenhouse effect on north or west-facing structures.
+Insulated patio roofing (Stratco Cooldek, SolarSpan) is the standard for serious outdoor entertaining in Brisbane, managing both summer heat and the afternoon storms that roll through from October to March.

 • Size.
 Brisbane's outdoor living culture means homeowners often build bigger.
 A 4x5m or 5x6m covered area is standard here where southern states might default to 3x3m.

 • Wind rating.
-Brisbane sits in Wind Region B, meaning pergolas need to be engineered for moderate to high wind loads.
-Exposed hilltop sites may require higher specifications, affecting post sizing and footing depth.
+Brisbane sits in Wind Region B under AS/NZS 1170.2, meaning pergolas need to be engineered for moderate to high wind loads.
+Most suburban sites fall into the N2 wind classification, but exposed hilltop properties and areas north toward the Sunshine Coast may require N3 specifications, affecting post sizing, footing depth, and connection details.

 • Attached vs freestanding.
 Attaching to the house adds 5–15% for engineering, flashing, and weatherproofing.
-Many Queenslander owners attach pergolas to extend existing verandah spaces.
+Many Queenslander owners attach pergolas to extend existing verandah spaces, tying into the existing elevated framing.

 A small freestanding timber pergola with polycarbonate roof on a flat block in Springfield or North Lakes sits toward $2,700.
 A large steel-framed insulated patio attached to a Queenslander in Paddington, with engineering, council approval, and stormwater connection, pushes toward $18,000.